AlandisAyupov/FicScraper-Bot/ReadMe.txt

+If you have questions on how to run, email ayupovalandis@gmail.com.
+Please title your email "GIT QUESTION - {Name of repository}.
+I will reply given some time and will possibly update the ReadMe if needed.

 Had difficulty with replacing white arrow folder in github.
 Code for bot is here: https://github.com/AlandisAyupov/bot

 TO RUN FICSCRAPER: